AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">cgroups<sup> [10]</sup></td>
-    <td>In order to prevent Denial of Service (does) attacks via system resources exhaustion, a number of resources restrictions can be applied using specific command line arguments.
+    <td><p align="justify">In order to prevent Denial of Service (does) attacks via system resources exhaustion, a number of resources restrictions can be applied using specific command line arguments.
     <br>
     <br>
     CPU usage:<br>